hammerheim-game/hammerheim-rules/7-equipment.md

 dice may be fitted with a Modified Gunsight, and the Gunsight adds 50% to whatever your weapon's usual range is.
 ### Silver Bullets
+(Once per battle)
 Silver has always been rumoured to be the bane of evil creatures.
-Gunsmiths are able to cast ammunition from silver, for use in any black powder weapons (other than Blunderbuss or Nuln shotgun).
+Gunsmiths are able to cast ammunition from silver, for use in any black powder weapons (other than siege weapons).
-Firearms using silver bullets gain a +1 bonus to wound undead and Possessed, Silver Bullets can be loaded into one black powder weapon, and last for a single game.
+Firearms using silver bullets gain a +1 bonus to wound undead and Possessed.
 ### Superior Blackpowder

 The model has acquired a better quality of blackpowder than